NVIDIA/sentiment-discovery/analysis/reproduction.md

 ![reproduction results graph](../figures/reproduction_graph.png "Reproduction metrics")

 ## Training
-Contrary to OpenAI's results the **validation reconstruction loss is lower than the training loss**.
+Contrary to results in the OpenAI work the validation reconstruction loss is lower than the training loss.

 We hypothesize that this is due to selecting shards before shuffling the dataset, causing similar samples to end up in the same shard.
 Even though one shard amounts to `80 million/1002 ~ 80000` reviews, it's still not a representative slice (\< .1%) of the dataset, especially when some categories such as books dominate ~10% of total sample reviews.